Regiment (United States Army): Cavalry Regiment

 Prior to the Civil War, the Regular Army had five regiments of mounted soldiers, divided between cavalry, dragoons and mounted infantry.
 Dragoons were cavalry who primarily fought dismounted; mounted riflemen fought similarly but were armed with rifles instead of carbines or muskets.
 The 1st and 2nd Dragoons, the Regiment of Mounted Riflemen, and the 1st and 2nd Cavalry regiments, despite their different mission profiles, were similarly organized.
 Each regiment consisted of ten companies and was commanded by a colonel, lieutenant colonel and two majors.
 The regimental staff included an adjutant, quartermaster (both chosen from among the regiment's lieutenants), sergeant major, quartermaster sergeant, chief musician and two buglers.

-In July 1861, Congress authorized the addition of a sixth mounted regiment, the 3rd Cavalry, and organized it (and all Volunteer cavalry regiments) along different lines.
+In May 1861, Congress authorized the addition of a sixth mounted regiment, the 3rd Cavalry, and organized it (and, starting in July, all subsequent Volunteer cavalry regiments) along different lines.
 Besides a colonel and lieutenant colonel there were three majors, each in command of a battalion with its own staff composed of two squadrons and each squadron composed of two companies, for a total of twelves companies.
-The regiment's staff included an adjutant and a regimental quartermaster/commissary (both chosen from among the regiment's lieutenants), and two chief buglers.
+The regiment's staff included an adjutant and a regimental quartermaster/commissary (both chosen from among the regiment's lieutenants), a surgeon, an assistant surgeon, and two chief buglers.
+With all battalions full this gave the regiment a strength of 1,278 men.

 The next month, Congress made the controversial decision to redesignate the Regular Army's mounted regiments, naming them all Cavalry and numbering them based on their seniority (1st-6th).
 The decision was not popular among the former dragoons and mounted riflemen who saw the decision as erasing their storied histories.
 They were allowed to maintain some of their traditions however, such as the continued wearing of their old uniforms (with their distinctive facings) until they wore out.

-A year later, the organization of all cavalry regiments were streamlined by removing the permanent battalion and squadron structure and the staff who went along with it.
+A year later, in July 1862, the organization of all cavalry regiments were streamlined by removing the permanent battalion and squadron structure and the staff who went along with it.
 Each regiment consisted of twelve companies (renamed troops) and its command and staff personnel included a colonel, lieutenant colonel, three majors, a surgeon, assistant surgeon, adjutant, quartermaster, commissary, sergeant major, quartermaster sergeant, commissary sergeant, two hospital stewards, a saddler sergeant, chief trumpeter, and chief farrier/blacksmith.
+With the changes to the units it commanded, this gave the regiment a total strength of 1,361.
 As before, the regimental adjutant, quartermaster and commissary were chosen from among the regiment's lieutenants.

 A final organizational change was issued in April 1863, removing the chief farrier/blacksmith and adding a veterinary surgeon to the regimental staff.
+The troops likewise underwent changes, with a minimum and maximum number of troopers per unit.
+The end result was that a cavalry regiment at full strength now could have between 1,040 and 1,156 men.